TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-missingnotifications.md

 ## **Recommended Steps**

-### Pre-requisite: check if an alert instance was created.
+### Prerequisite: check if an alert instance was created.

 [Action rules](https://aka.ms/action-rules-doc) allow you to suppress notifications for your alerts.
 It is possible that your alert notifications were suppressed through an action rule.
 You can verify this by doing the following steps: